Chris Nilsen: NCAA

 Nilsen attended the University of South Dakota.

 Nilsen is a six-time NCAA Division I First Team All-American, and a three-time NCAA Track and field Pole vault champion.
 Nilsen holds South Dakota Coyotes school records in the Pole vault indoor 5.80 m and outdoor 5.86 m.

 Nilsen set American & NACAC outdoor pole vault U-20 record 5.75 m and American & NACAC indoor pole vault U-20 record 5.70 m.

 Nilsen honored as 2017 Summit League Indoor Field Athlete of the Year and 2017 Summit League Outdoor Field Athlete of the Year.
 Nilsen honored on The Bowerman Watch List throughout the 2017 outdoor season.

 Nilsen won 2018 Texas Relays clearing 5.80 m, later battled Sam Kendricks at 2018 Drake Relays where he cleared 5.78 m and described the competition in Des Moines, Iowa to Sioux City Journal.

 Nilsen placed second at 2019 NCAA Division I Indoor Track and Field Championships and won the pole vault title in an NCAA Men's Division I Outdoor Track and Field Championships meet record at 2019 NCAA Division I Outdoor Track and Field Championships.

 Nilsen won Summit League student-athlete of the week honors for the 9th time in 2019.
 South Dakota’s Chris Nilsen captured the men’s most outstanding performer of the championship accolade after capturing his third consecutive league pole vault title with a meet record vault of 5.81 m.

-Nilsen jumped a then indoor personal best of 5.93 m at the Devaney Sports Complex on February, 2020.
-This jump represented an Indoor NCAA Collegiate record, previously held by LSU Freshman, Mondo Duplantis which stood until February 2021 KC Lightfoot cleared 6.00 m.
+Nilsen jumped a then indoor personal best of 5.93 m at the Devaney Sports Complex in February 2020.
+This jump represented an Indoor NCAA Collegiate record, previously held by LSU Freshman Mondo Duplantis, which stood until in February 2021 KC Lightfoot cleared 6.00 m.